Pseudoephedrine: Pharmacodynamics

 Pseudoephedrine's principal mechanism of action relies on its action on the adrenergic system.
 The vasoconstriction that pseudoephedrine produces is believed to be principally an α-adrenergic receptor response.
 Pseudoephedrine acts on α- and β_{2}-adrenergic receptors, to cause vasoconstriction and relaxation of smooth muscle in the bronchi, respectively. α-Adrenergic receptors are located on the muscles lining the walls of blood vessels.
 When these receptors are activated, the muscles contract, causing the blood vessels to constrict (vasoconstriction).
 The constricted blood vessels now allow less fluid to leave the blood vessels and enter the nose, throat, and sinus linings, which results in decreased inflammation of nasal membranes, as well as decreased mucus production.
 Thus, by constriction of blood vessels, mainly those located in the nasal passages, pseudoephedrine causes a decrease in the symptoms of nasal congestion.
 Activation of β_{2}-adrenergic receptors produces relaxation of the smooth muscle of the bronchi, causing bronchial dilation and in turn decreasing congestion (although not fluid) and difficulty breathing.

 Pseudoephedrine is less potent as a sympathomimetic and psychostimulant than ephedrine.
-Clinical studies have found that pseudoephedrine is about 3.5- to 4-fold less potent than ephedrine as a sympathomimetic agent in terms of blood pressure increases and 3.5- to 7.2-fold or more less potent as a bronchodilator.
+Clinical studies have found that pseudoephedrine is about 3.5- to 4-fold less potent than ephedrine as a sympathomimetic agent in terms of blood pressure increases and 3.5- to 7.2-fold less potent as a bronchodilator.
 Pseudoephedrine is also said to have much less central effect than ephedrine and to be only a weak psychostimulant.
 Blood vessels in the nose are around five times more sensitive than the heart to the actions of circulating epinephrine (adrenaline), which may help to explain how pseudoephedrine at the low doses used in over-the-counter products can produce nasal decongestion with minimal effects on the heart.
 Compared to dextroamphetamine, pseudoephedrine is about 30 to 35 times less potent as a norepinephrine releasing agent and 80 to 350 times less potent as a dopamine releasing agent in vitro.

 Pseudoephedrine is a very weak reversible inhibitor of monoamine oxidase (MAO) in vitro, including both MAO-A and MAO-B (K_{i} = 1,000–5,800 μM).
 It is far less potent in this action than other agents like dextroamphetamine and moclobemide.